untitaker/blog/site/2021/linux-paths.md

 The answer is: [There is no
-limit.](https://unix.stackexchange.com/a/596656/31598) There's a limit on the path lenghts that you can pass to syscalls.
+limit.](https://unix.stackexchange.com/a/596656/31598) There's a limit on the path lengths that you can pass to syscalls.
 What does that mean in practice?

 If we create a deeply nested directory tree using this simple Rust